 What Are Short-Term Business Loans?

-Short-term loans are helpful to businesses that are seasonal in nature such as retail businesses who have to build up inventory for the holiday season.
+Short-term loans are often used to buy inventory for businesses whose sales are seasonal in nature.
+An example would be a retail business that has to build up inventory for the holiday season.
 Such a business might need a short-term loan to buy inventory well in advance of the holidays and not be able to repay the loan until after the holidays.
-That is the perfect use for the short-term business loan.
+That is the perfect use for a short-term business loan.

-In order to qualify for a short-term loan, you will have to present comprehensive documentation to your lender, whether it is a bank, a credit union, a mutual bank, or some other type of lender.
-The lender will want, at least, a record of your payment history for other loans you may have had, including payment histories to your suppliers (accounts payable) and your company's cash flow history for perhaps the last 3-5 years.
+In order to qualify for a short-term loan or unsecured business line of credit, you will have to present comprehensive documentation to your lender, whether it is a bank, a credit union, the Small Business Administration, a mutual bank, or some other type of lender.
+The lender will want, at least, a record of your payment history for other loans you may have had, including payment histories to your suppliers (accounts payable) and your company's cash flow history for perhaps the last three to five years.
 You should also be prepared to hand over your income statement for the same amount of time if the lender requests it.
 All documentation should be in a professional format.

-The availability of short-term loans to small businesses is absolutely essential in order for our economy to operate smoothly.
+The availability of short-term financing to existing small businesses is absolutely essential in order for our economy to operate smoothly.
 Without short-term financing, small businesses literally cannot operate.
-They can't buy their inventory, cover working capital shortages, expand their customer base or operations, or grow.
-When commercial banks tightened up their lending policies during the Great Recession and afterward, small businesses and the economy suffered because of these very issues.
+They can't buy their inventory, cover working capital shortages, or expand their customer base or their operations.